 Posted on a genealogy forum in 2001…

 I’m looking for the marriage of Denis Stanislas Deschênes and Abbie Oakes.
-The children names I have.
+The children’s names I have.
 Denis Jan.
 31,1885 and Rosilee June 5,1890 birthplace Patten Maine.
-I have an other girl birthplace Fort Kent Maine Dec.5,1882.
-Abbie birthplace St Francis Maine.
+I have an other girl birthplace Fort Kent Maine December 5,1882.
+Abbie birthplace St Francis, Maine.
 Stanislas Denis Deschênes Miville, had a other wife before Abbie, her name was Obéline Lévesque.
-If Somebody have something on this family please contact me.
+If somebody have something on this family please contact me.

 To which someone replied…

 In his unpublished book, Henry does not give a marriage date for this couple. (he does give her parents).

 Henry states: “She refuses to give information, being suspicious of a trick”